wwwApp/IDM250/README.md

 # IDM250 Final Project

-I will be creating WordPress theme for my portfolio website.
+This is a custom WordPress template for my personal portfolio website.